Zywave/booster/src/_areas/design-system/patterns/builder.md

 <docs-spacer size="small"></docs-spacer>

-Generate an output in a form.
+Generate output in a form.

 ![Form generate](/images/generation-–-5.png)

 <docs-spacer size="small"></docs-spacer>

 When generating an output, there may be a need for a loading experience.
-Loading can be shown in various different ways: full page loading, progress bar in a notifier, progress circle in a dialog, etc. When an email invite is being mailed, there may be no need for loading.
+Loading can be shown in various different ways: full page loading, progress bar in a notifier, progress circle in a dialog, etc. When a user will be notified by email upon generation completion, there may be no need for a loading state.

 Consider the following when configuring loading: